innopolis-devops/labs/README.md

 By following these best practices and including a Git Actions CI workflow in your project, I can ensure that my application is thoroughly tested and working as expected.

+# Terraform AWS Example

+This Terraform configuration sets up an AWS infrastructure with a single EC2 instance running in the `us-west-2` region.
+The instance is tagged with the name "ExampleAppServerInstance".

+## Prerequisites

+- Terraform >= 1.2.0
+- AWS CLI
+- An AWS account with the necessary permissions

+## Configuration

+The `main.tf` file contains the following resources:

+1. **Terraform block**: Specifies the required providers and their versions.
+2. **AWS provider block**: Configures the AWS provider with the `us-west-2` region.
+3. **AWS instance resource**: Creates an EC2 instance with the specified AMI and instance type.

+## Usage

+1. Install Terraform and the AWS CLI.
+2. Configure your AWS credentials using `aws configure` or by setting the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+3. Run `terraform init` to initialize the Terraform working directory.
+4. Run `terraform apply` to create the infrastructure.
+Confirm the changes when prompted.
+5. To destroy the infrastructure when you're done, run `terraform destroy`.

+## Customization

+You can customize the configuration by modifying the `main.tf` file.
+For example, you can change the instance type, region, or add additional resources as needed.